prjemian/punx/docs/source/validate.rst

 ERROR    red        violates NeXus specification
-TODO     blue       validation not implemented yet UNUSED   grey       optional NeXus item not used in data file
+TODO     blue       validation not implemented yet UNUSED   grey       optional NeXus item not used in data file COMMENT  grey       comment from the *punx* source code
 =======  =========  ==========================================================

 Items marked with the WARN *severity* status are as noted in either the